 By now, most people have seen the epic clip of Mila Kunis jumping to defend co-star Justin Timberlake during a press conference in Moscow - here it is, in case you missed it.
 What also surprised most people is just how damn good she is at speaking Russian.

 Born in Ukraine, Mila spoke exclusively Russian until she was 7 years old, when her family made the move to Los Angeles.
 On her second day in the States, Mila started school - and she didn’t speak a single word of English.

 These days she seems more American than apple pie, but Mila’s certainly never forgotten her roots or her mother tongue, and she still speaks Russian with her family:

 If you’re at a pub quiz and the question “How many languages does Novak Djokovic speak?” pops up, the answer is ten.

 The king of the tennis court speaks an incredible 10 languages in addition to his native Serbian, including English, Italian, German, Spanish, Arabic and Japanese!
 This puts him firmly in polyglot territory.
 One step further than just being multilingual, to claim this trophy you need to be totally fluent in at least five languages - something only one percent of the world can do.
 This is certainly impressive, but he’s still somehow a few (dozen) languages behind the person who knows the most languages.

 6. Joseph Gordon-Levitt

-Other than his smile and acting career, Joe’s got a love for another country.
-He fell in love with the French language and culture in college and followed to fluency.
-Definitely not the typical case, which shows this is definitely something admirable about him.
+Other than his famous smile and glittering acting career, Joe’s got a love for another country.
+He fell in love with the French language and culture while at college, even studying French poetry, and soon learned to speak the language like a native.